 Please be advised the City does not provide responses to submissions.
 The City will notify all submitters in writing of the Metro North-West JDAP meeting once the meeting date has been listed by the Development Assessment Panel Secretariat.

-You are invited to comment on this proposal on or before 5.00pm, Tuesday 24 November 2020.
+You are invited to comment on this proposal on or before 5.00pm, Monday 26 July 2021.
+Please ensure you quote reference number: DA19/2040 on any submission.
 Late submissions will unfortunately not be able to form part of the City’s Responsible Authority Report to the JDAP.

 On 24 May 2019, the Department of Planning, Lands and Heritage released State Planning Policy 7.3 (SPP7.3) with Volume 2 – Apartments as the framework to assess multiple dwelling (apartment) developments.
 The Policy is divided into different ‘design elements’ (for example; plot ratio, building height, street setbacks, building orientation, landscaping, visual privacy, parking).
 For all ‘design elements’ there are objectives that need to be met.

-Additionally, the Mixed Use (Commercial) portion of the development is subject to Local Planning Policy 4.2 Mixed Use and Commercial Centre Design Guidelines.
-The City’s Local Planning Policies can be found at the following link: https://www.stirling.wa.gov.au/planning-and-building/planning-and-building-documents/planning-legislation-and-documents
+Additionally, the Mixed Use (Commercial) portion of the development is subject to Local Planning Policy 4.2 Mixed Use and Commercial Centre Design Guidelines (Adopted on 17 December 2020).
+The City’s Local Planning Policies can be found at the following link: https://www.stirling.wa.gov.au/your-city/your-say-stirling.